stevejpapad/image-text-verification/README.md

 )
 ```

-- Similarly, for finegrained detection using with the *Misalign + R-NESt + NC-t2t* run the following:
+- Similarly, for finegrained detection using with the *CHASMA + R-NESt + NC-t2t* run the following:
 ```python
 run_experiment(
     dataset_methods_list = [